bvetsa/AgentForge/README.md

 **Phase 4:** Implemented human-approved patch review and application commands.

+**Phase 5:** Implemented deterministic, evidence-based test command detection and safe test execution.

-The current implementation is a CLI tool that loads YAML-defined agents and workflows, runs agents sequentially using a mock LLM client, passes structured shared state between agents, gathers deterministic read-only project context from configured tools, writes traceable run artifacts, and lets a human explicitly review and apply one selected patch proposal.
+The current implementation is a CLI tool that loads YAML-defined agents and workflows, runs agents sequentially using a mock LLM client, passes structured shared state between agents, gathers deterministic read-only project context from configured tools, writes traceable run artifacts, lets a human explicitly review and apply one selected patch proposal, and can run a safe explicit or auto-detected project test command.

-AgentForge still does not automatically apply patches, execute configured project test commands, commit changes to Git, call real LLM APIs, or let agents dynamically decide which tools to call.
+AgentForge still does not automatically apply patches, start a debugger loop, commit changes to Git, call real LLM APIs, or let agents dynamically decide which tools to call.
 File modification only happens through `agentforge patch apply` after the user selects a specific run ID, patch ID, and project root.

 ## Local Setup